Gigant (manga): Volumes

+Anime film

+An anime film adaptation was announced at the 2026 Cannes Film Festival in May 2026.
+It will be produced by K2 Pictures as its first animated film project.

-Related media
+Other media

 Shogakukan published a drawn gravure set featuring Chiho in a bikini in 2019, and a photo set featuring gravure model Aika Sawaguchi cosplaying in Chiho's t-shirt and a bikini in 2020.

 Reception

 The series has performed well commercially, with over one million volumes in circulation by July 2020.
 By December 2020, the manga had 1.2 million copies in circulation.